apache/geode/Home.md

 # Overview

-GemFire is a data management platform that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
+Geode is a data management platform that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.

-GemFire pools memory, CPU, network resources, and optionally local disk across multiple processes to manage application objects and behavior.
+Geode pools memory, CPU, network resources, and optionally local disk across multiple processes to manage application objects and behavior.
 It uses dynamic replication and data partitioning techniques to implement high availability, improved performance, scalability, and fault tolerance.
 In addition to being a distributed data container, Pivotal GemFire is an in-memory data management system that provides reliable asynchronous event notifications and guaranteed message delivery.

-GemFire is an extremely mature and robust product that can trace its legacy all the way back to one of the first Object Databases for Smalltalk: GemStone.
-GemFire was first deployed in the financial sector as the transactional, low-latency data engine used by multiple Wall Street trading platforms.
-Today GemFire is used by over 600 enterprise customers for high-scale, 24x7 business critical applications.
+Geode is an extremely mature and robust product that can trace its legacy all the way back to one of the first Object Databases for Smalltalk: GemStone.
+Geode (as GemFireTM) was first deployed in the financial sector as the transactional, low-latency data engine used by multiple Wall Street trading platforms.
+Today Geode is used by over 600 enterprise customers for high-scale, 24x7 business critical applications.
 An example deployment includes [China National Railways](http://pivotal.io/big-data/case-study/scaling-online-sales-for-the-largest-railway-in-the-world-china-railway-corporation) that uses Pivotal GemFire to run railway ticketing for the entire country of China with a 10 node cluster that manages 2 gigabytes of "hot data" in memory, and 10 backup nodes for high availability and elastic scale.

 # Main Concepts and Components